 This is where things are a little bit different, so let's take a look at the different types of junctions you'll come across.

 Roundabouts (or traffic circles) are relatively easy to navigate.
-You always turn right into a roundabout, driving in the clockwise direction.
+You always turn right into a roundabout, driving in the counter-clockwise direction.
 You need to give the right of way to vehicles that are already in the roundabout.

 And yes, I know they exist in the States too, but in most areas, they're not very common.
 Not the case in Israel, where roundabouts are extremely common, especially in new neighborhoods.

 2. Traffic lights

 There are two things you can do in the US which you absolutely can't in Israel -